Bedside Report

 Split it up.
 Discuss sensitive topics in a brief, private report outside the room.

 Create privacy.
 Close the unit to nonessential visitors during handoff.
+Have a plan for addressing sensitive or personal information.

 Set expectations.
 Let the patients know you will address non-urgent needs shortly after report.
 Round with all patients afterward.